 downlink-only (DO) network: A broadcasting network providing unidirectional transmission from the PoA to the user device, such as DVB, T-DMB and ATSC-M/H.

 dual-radio operation: In this mode a dual radio device can receive and transmit simultaneously on both the radios.
-Since both radios can be active simultaneously in these types of devices, the target radio connects with the target network to prepare the target network for handover.
-The source radio maintains connection with the source network during the handover.
 See also: single-radio operation.

 EAP authenticator: See: authenticator.